daniel-frenkel/Valar-Systems/2209_Blynk/README.md

 ![PCB IMAGE](/docs/images/PCB_github.jpg)
 ![PCB IMAGE2](/docs/images/PCB_Details.jpg)

+## General Notes:

+I use some "advanced" features in this code, but they are very simple.
+Here are some features and explanations.

+1. Dual Core: In order to run the motor smoothly, I use both cores of the ESP32 (Core 0 and Core 1).
+Normally, Arduino uses Core 1 for the setup and loop, and Core 0 for WiFi.
+I keep all motor functions in core 1, and the Blynk wifi connection in core 0.
+Because the motor.run() function blocks everything, this keeps the wifi connection from dropping.

+2. Preferences: If you reset your device or lose power, you don't want all your variables and settings cleared out.
+Preferences save different variables into the flash, so they are reloaded when there's a reset.

+3. Interrupts: When a stall occurs on the TMC2209, it sends a HIGH signal to the ESP32.
+I've programmed the code to detect this signal at any point, and immediately run a function.
+This stops the motors in its tracks.

 ## Step 1 - Download and open the Arduino code
 You may need to install several libraries: